Postdoctoral Researcher

-While his main focus is Brazil, Jacob has also published research on violence and state institutions focused on El Salvador and the United States.
+While most of my work has focused on Brazil, I have also published research on violence and state institutions focused on El Salvador and the United States.

 PhD, Political Science